 The University has a number of cafes and restaurants to choose from.
 If you live in catered accommodation you will have a Meal Plan allowance loaded onto your Campus Card that you can spend at specific locations on campus.
 All other students can purchase a Meal Plan online.
+Students like:

 - Eat at the Square – has a diverse range of foods, including noodles and burritos, and large servings.

 - Bagelman – is the place for bagels in the Students’ Union: “prices and convenience and lovely customer service.”